-- TikTok Fundraising Challenge: students can dance, tell jokes, etc. all with a link to your fundraising page (compete for most views, comments, etc.)
+- TikTok Fundraising Challenge: Students can dance, tell jokes, etc. all with a link to your fundraising page (compete for the most views, comments, etc.)

 - Baby Photo Contest – Everyone posts their old baby photos.
 Display on a large board and charge $1 for each vote.

 - Shave-A-Thon – After “No Shave November” hold a party where everyone shaves together in December.
 Have contests for the best beard, longest beard, etc.